- Who are caregivers, and what do they do?

 Planning cancer treatment takes time.
 Most people want to start treatment right away.
 They worry that the extra time taken to do tests or make decisions will take up precious time that could be spent fighting the cancer.

 Cancer treatment should start very soon after diagnosis, but for most cancers, it won’t hurt to wait a few weeks to begin treatment.
 This gives the person with cancer time to talk about all their treatment options with the health care team, family, and friends, and then decide what’s best for them.

 Different types of cancer grow at different rates.
-Certain types of leukemias and lymphomas tend to grow faster than solid tumors, and treatment may be needed right away.
-But most cancers do not grow very quickly, so there’s usually plenty of time to get information about the cancer, see specialists, and make decisions about what treatment option is best.
+Certain types of leukemias and lymphomas tend to grow faster than solid tumors, and might need to be treated right away.
+But most cancers do not grow very quickly, so there’s usually plenty of time to get information about the cancer, see specialists, and make decisions about which treatment option is best.
 Keep in mind that the information gathered during this time is key to planning the best treatment.
 If you or the patient is worried that treatment isn’t starting right away, discuss your concerns with the cancer care team and be sure that any delays will not cause more problems.

 When a person has cancer, they go through different stages.
-Your understanding and your care will change over time as well.
+Your understanding and your care will change over time, too.
 There will be times when you don’t know what will happen next, and with an illness as serious as cancer, that’s a scary place to be.
 But there are no guarantees in cancer care.
-There’s no way to know for sure whether the treatment will work.
+There’s no way to know for sure whether treatment will work.
 No one can predict the side effects or problems your loved one will have during treatment.
-And even after successful treatment, there’s still the possibility that cancer will come back – there can even be a new, different cancer sometime in the future.
+And even after successful treatment, there’s still the chance that cancer will come back – there can even be a new, different cancer sometime in the future.